 What Are Medicare Part B Excess Charges?

-Medicare Part B Excess Charges are costs that you may have to pay if you receive health care services from a doctor or other provider who does not accept Medicare Assignment.
-Medicare Assignment is an agreement between your doctor or other healthcare provider and Medicare that establishes the amount of money that will be paid for a service.
 If your doctor or other healthcare provider does not accept assignment, they can charge up to 15% more than Medicare’s approved amount for the service (the “excess charge”).
 This means that if Medicare approves a payment of $100 for a service and the doctor does not accept assignment, you could be charged up to $115 for that service.
-In addition, you are responsible for paying any applicable coinsurance and deductible amounts.

 How Common Are Medicare Part B Excess Charges?

 You will only be charged the amount approved by Medicare for your services or medical equipment.
-Providers who accept the assignment send their bills directly to Medicare rather than you.
+Providers who accept assignment send their bills directly to Medicare rather than you.
 Medicare will then pay 80% of your provider’s services, and you will be billed for the remainder.

 It is important to note that any Part B excess charges you might pay will not count toward your Part B deductible for the calendar year.